How to Write SOPs for Your Virtual Assistant: Templates + Examples (2026)

 Be Explicit About Expectations

 Filipino culture values respect for authority and harmony in relationships.
-In practice, this means your VA may be less likely to push back or ask clarifying questions if they're unsure about something — especially in the early weeks.
-Combat this by:
+In practice, your VA may be less likely to push back or ask clarifying questions if unsure — especially in the early weeks.
+Combat this by writing SOPs that leave zero ambiguity, explicitly stating "If anything is unclear, always ask before proceeding.
+Asking questions is expected and appreciated," and including an "Escalation" section in every SOP.

 Use Simple, Direct English